pollination/pollination-docs/model-editor/commands.md

 <summary>Options</summary>

+#### Offset Distance

+The distance that the perimeter of the rooms will be offset.

 #### Air Boundary

-A boolean to note if the new separation walls between the core and perimeter rooms should be set to `Air Boundary`.
+Select to have the new separation walls between the core and perimeter rooms set to `Air Boundary`.

-#### Offset Distance

-The distance that the perimeter of the rooms should be offset.

 </details>

-Create core and perimeter rooms for a selected room.
+Split a room into core and perimeter rooms.
 This is particularly useful for creating models according to typical zoning practices, where each façade orientation is a separate zone.
-The perimeter rooms will have a depth equal to the specified `Perimeter Offset` and the `Air Boundary` option lets you optionally set the boundaries between the core and perimeter rooms to an air boundary if the room being split represents an open space.
-It is recommended to clean up small edges and join coplanar faces before running this command.
+The perimeter rooms will have a depth equal to the specified `Offset Distance` and the `Air Boundary` option lets you optionally set the boundaries between the core and perimeter rooms to an air boundary if the room being split represents an open space.
+It is recommended that the "Join coplanar faces" command be run before using this command.

 {% embed url="https://drive.google.com/open?id=1XlQxN6N1M2LqzQdGNJ4h_Wuw39b3NXc5&usp=drive_fs" %}
 Split core and perimeter